-As an apprentice you will be employed on the Unqualified Teacher Scale, and paid at the Inner London rate, approximately £21,000-£22,000 at current rates.
+As an apprentice you would be employed on the Unqualified Teacher Scale, and paid at the Inner London rate, approximately £21,000-£22,000 at current rates.

 The cost of training is met through the Apprenticeship Levy, leaving you with nothing to pay for your course.

 All our routes will be open on the DFE Apply for Teacher Training pages from October for the following academic year

 All applications for Teacher Training vacancies must be made through the DFE application pages.
 To view all our courses in detail please search the DFE ‘Find a Postgraduate Teacher Training‘ website where you will find further information and application links to apply.
 If you cannot find our apprenticeship course listed there, this means we do not currently have vacancies, but it is worth checking back throughout the year in case vacancies come up.

 If you have any queries please contact us on: firstname.lastname@example.org